polarfire-soc/apps/linux_applications/Source/Accessing_Fabric_LSRAM_using_UIO/Readme.md

 ## Description:

 In the Libero design, Fabric LSRAM component is interfaced to the MSS using FIC_0 and it is accessible to the processors at 0x61000000.
-For more information on Libero design, refer AC489 Application Note.
+More information on the Libero design is available on [GitHub](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md).

 The pre-built Linux image includes the following customization to access LSRAM from user space.